Southern brown tree frog: Description

 This species reaches 45 mm in length.
 It is pale to dark brown on the dorsal surface, with a broad darker patch starting at the eyes and covering the majority of the back, although pure green and green striped colour morphs are also common.
 A dark band starting at the nostril runs across the eye and tympanum to the shoulder, and a pale white stripe below this runs from the mouth to the arm.
 The backs of the thighs are orange, and no black marbling is present (except specimens from the Adelaide region), distinguishing this species from the similar whistling tree frog, (Litoria verreauxii).
 Some specimens from western Victoria and south eastern South Australia can be partially or entirely green.
 The belly is cream.

 Ecology and behavior

 This species is found in a wide range of habitats, including forests, farmland, heathland, semiarid areas, alpine regions, and suburban areas.
 They are particularly common in parts of suburban Adelaide, Melbourne, and Hobart, where they are often observed upon window panes at night, attracted by flying insects.
 Males make a whistling weep-weep-weep call from beside or floating in the water of, dam impoundments, ditches, ponds, and stream-side pools.
 Males call all year round, particularly after rain.
 Eggs are easily identifiable, being wound around submerged grass stems, aquatic vegetation, and sticks.

 These frogs can freeze and survive although freezing is likely costly for the species.

+Distribution

+The species is native to south-eastern Australia, found in South Australia, Victoria, New South Wales and Tasmania.
+It was introduced to Greymouth on the West Coast of New Zealand in 1875, and has since become widely established in the North Island, South Island and Chatham Islands.